 Who needs a dental bridge?

-People who might need a dental bridge are those with a missing tooth, or missing teeth.
+People in Honolulu who might need dental implants or a dental bridge are those with a missing tooth, or missing teeth.
 Most people are unaware that a missing tooth can cause serious adverse effects.

 Dental Bridges can help prevent: